Shaun-Regenbaum/OneUSGAutomaticClock/README.md

 Just remember, you will need to confirm on duo 2fa (two factor authentication) one time.

 ## Help and Reach out:
-I know that getting code up and running can be very frustrating, so please if you have any problems with python or cloning the repe (or anything else) reach out to me at shaunregenbaum@gmail.com or leave an issue!
+I know that getting code up and running can be very frustrating, so please if you have any problems with python or cloning the repo (or anything else) reach out to me at shaunregenbaum@gmail.com or leave an issue!
 If you have any others questions at all, please reach out!

 ## Note: